riveragiraldo/Inventario_Reactivos/README.md

 * Go to pgadmin4 by cd pgadmin4 <br>
 * Execute pgadmin4 and wait <br>
 **Note that the secure protocol generally does not allow to open pgamind 4 verifies http and not https**<br>
+* Also Create a Empty Database with the Name Reactivos<br>
+* Modify the inventariosreac/settings.py  line 82 and 83  to your user name and password of Database<br>

 #### Virtual Enviroment
 Note that linux executions usually take place in virtual environments <br>